Tyrrrz/CliWrap/Readme.md

 Default: `PipeTarget.Null`.

-Read more about piping in the [next section](#piping).
+_Read more about this method in the [Piping](#piping) section._

-> Note that `Command` is an immutable object, so all configuration methods (i.e. those prefixed by `With...`) return a new instance instead of modifying an existing one.
+> Note that `Command` is an immutable object, so all configuration methods (i.e. those prefixed by `With...`) return a new instance instead of modifying the existing one.
-This means that you can reuse commands safely without worrying about potential side-effects.
+This means that you can safely reuse commands without worrying about potential side-effects.

 ### Piping

-CliWrap offers a very powerful and flexible piping model that allows you to redirect process's streams, transform their data, or even chain them together with minimal effort.
+CliWrap offers a very powerful and flexible piping model that allows you to redirect process's streams, transform input and output data, and even chain multiple commands together with minimal effort.
-At its core, it's based on two abstractions: `PipeSource` which provides data for a standard input stream, and `PipeTarget` which reads and processes data coming from a standard output or error stream.
+At its core, it's based on two abstractions: `PipeSource` which provides data for standard input stream, and `PipeTarget` which reads and processes data coming from standard output or standard error stream.

 By default, command's input pipe is configured to `PipeSource.Null` and the output and error pipes are configured to `PipeTarget.Null`.
 These objects effectively represent no-op stubs that provide empty input and discard all output respectively.